raxmatovsanjar/raxmatovsanjar/README.md

 <img align="right" width="300" alt="Unicorn" src="https://media.giphy.com/media/3ohs4BSacFKI7A717y/giphy.gif" />

 - 👨🏽‍💻  I’m currently working on something cool :wink:.
-- 🌱  I’m currently learning Gsap, ThreeJs and a little CSGO.
+- 🌱  I’m currently core js, more Typescript and a little CSGO.
 - 💰  Looking for new clients and try to work as a freelance developer.
 - 💬  Ask me about anything, I am happy to help.
 - 📫 How to reach me: [@sanjar](https://t.me/raxmatovsanjar) or [@raxmatovsanjar](https://www.linkedin.com/in/raxmatovsanjar).